drissamri/beautiful-jekyll/_posts/2015-09-05-hosting-a-jekyll-website-on-bluemix.md

 ### Enable SSL ###

 One of the reasons of moving my blog was to be able to enable and force SSL on my site.
-I already have a SSL certifcate for my website, if you need one I can recommend [SSLMate](https://sslmate.com/).
+I already have a SSL certificate for my website, if you need one I can recommend [SSLMate](https://sslmate.com/).
 By the time you are reading this, it might be worth checking out [letsencrypt.org](https://letsencrypt.org/) if they are already issueing certificates.

 Unfortunately as far as I know, you can't manage certificates with the Cloud Foundry CLI, so you'll have to switch over to the Bluemix website.
-Navigate to the `Manage Organzations` and go to the `Domains` tab.
+Navigate to the `Manage Organizations` and go to the `Domains` tab.
 Here you should see your newly created domain.

 ![Bluemix domains]({{ site.url }}/img/post/bluemix-domains.png)